-Since repairs are cheaper than replacements, some insurance companies will waive the deductible and pay for the repair if you have comprehensive coverage.
-Waive the deductible?
-What does that mean for me?
-The deductible is the portion of a covered loss for which you are responsible, i.e. what you pay out of pocket first before the insurance steps in.
+Some insurance companies will waive the deductible and pay for the repair if you have comprehensive coverage.
+Since repairs are cheaper than the replacement of a windshield.
+Does the deductible apply?
+The deductible is the portion of a covered loss for which you are responsible, i.e., what you pay out of pocket first before the insurance pays their amount.

-If you have purchased comprehensive coverage on your vehicle, you won’t pay anything.
+If you have purchased comprehensive coverage on your vehicle, you might not have to pay anything.
+Most car insurance companies waive the deductible for just the repair.
 Sounds great!
 But remember, this is only for repairs, not replacements.
 If you need to have your windshield replaced, the deductible will apply.
 But, there’s still some good news.
 In a lot of instances, if you let the windshield company know that you are not going to file a claim, most companies will replace your windshield for less than your deductible.
 If the cost of replacement is less than the deductible, you can still protect your claims-free discount.

 So remember: Make sure you have comprehensive coverage on your vehicle, and talk to the windshield company about lowering replacement costs based upon your deductible if they can’t just repair your current windshield!